enoviell/Readme/README.md

 # Welcome to my GitHub profile! 👋

 My name is Emanuele Noviello and I'm a student developer at 42Roma Luiss.
-Currently, I'm studying Computer Science at Università degli studi di Napoli "Parthenope".
+Currently, I'm studying Computer Science at Università  "Pegaso".

 ## Skills 🚀